Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Flow-based interactions in heliophysics

-A quantitative global measure of the strength of magnetospheric convection is the EMF (maximum line integral of the electric field) across the polar \indexit{polar-cap potential}cap, $\emf_{\rm PC}$.
-Its physical meaning is that of the rate of magnetic flux transport (advection) through \indexit{magnetosphere: reconnection rate} the polar cap.
+A quantitative global measure of the strength of magnetospheric convection is the EMF (maximum line integral of the electric field) across the polar \indexit{polar cap!potential}cap, $\emf_{\rm PC}$.
+Its physical meaning is that of the rate of magnetic flux transport (advection) through \indexit{magnetosphere!reconnection rate} the polar cap.
 In an open magnetosphere, $c\emf_{\rm PC}$ equals the rate of reconnection of magnetic flux between the interplanetary and the planetary magnetic fields.
-Numerous empirical studies at Earth have shown that for a southward interplanetary magnetic field ({\em i.e.,} $({\mathbf B}_{\rm sw}\cdot{{\bm \mu_{\rm p}}})>0$), $\emf_{\rm PC}$ can be related to solar wind parameters approximately as
+Numerous empirical studies at Earth have shown that for a southward interplanetary magnetic field ({\em i.e.,} [(at least partly) aligned with the Earth's magnetic dipole, so that] $({\mathbf B}_{\rm sw}\cdot{{\bm \mu_{\rm p}}})>0$), $\emf_{\rm PC}$ can be related to solar wind parameters roughly as